 Management and Human Resources Program Requirements

-Requirements Major in Human Resource Management: 65 credit hours, as described below.
+Major Requirements: A total of 65 credit hours, as described below.

 Professional Experience: Majors must have relevant professional work or volunteer experience prior to graduation.
 This requirement must be satisfied by completing Boler Professional Development (BPD) 490 Professional Experience: Internship

 We encourage every Boler student to earn Bloomberg Certification.
 By completing the (free) self-paced Bloomberg Market Concepts (BMC) e-learning course, you gain a credential that tells employers you have a firm grasp of the gold standard financial markets data platform.Learn More